JamesLavin/simple_time_series/README.md

     puts "Tasks done on Wednesday: #{my_data.find('tasks_done', 'Wednesday')}" # prints 14 puts "Tasks done on 2014-01-05: #{my_data.find('tasks_done', '2014-01-05')}" # prints 3

+You can change the values associated with any data variable by setting the value to a different array:

+    my_data.pizzas = [4, 6, 3, 2, 3.5, 7, 2]
+    puts "Pizzas eaten on Tuesday: #{my_data.pizzas_on('Tuesday')}" # prints 3

 Currently, SimpleTimeSeries assumes all variable arrays have equal lengths and represent the same sequence of observations.
 Though the gem says "time series," it should work with any kind of sequential data.

 ## Disclaimer